-- 14. 1 General Rules: Students should recognize that living in a dormitory is not the same as living at home. - a.
+- 21. 1 General Rules: Students should recognize that living in a dormitory is not the same as living at home. - a.
 Institutional rules are developed for the good of all who live in the dorms.
 Every effort possible will be made to insure the health, safety, and harmony of students.
 This is your "home away from home," but the size of your family has considerably increased.
 One's personal home habits may need to be set aside in consideration of the needs of others. - b.
-Students' names must be posted outside their rooms. - c.
-Dorm students may not have duplicates made of their room keys. - d.
-Dorm students may not loan their keys to off-campus persons. - e.
+Dorm students may not have duplicates made of their room keys. - c.
+Dorm students may not loan their keys to off-campus persons. - d.
 Dorms are never "co-ed" under any circumstances at any time.
 Women are not allowed in the men's dormitories nor are men allowed in the women's dormitories; this includes parents, relatives, and friends, unless express permission has been given by the respective Deans for each occurrence.
-However, this does not include the beginning and end of semesters when helping students move in and out of the dorms. - 14.
+However, this does not include the beginning and end of semesters when helping students move in and out of the dorms. - 21.
 2 Although not exhaustive the following list are things not allowed in the dorm rooms: space heaters, televisions, hot plates, electric skillets, coffee makers without automatic shutoffs, lighted candles, guns, weights, and pets.
-Each dorm room is equipped with a microwave and compact fridge for snacks. - 14.3 All prescription medications must be stored in a secure, locked container.
-We also strongly recommend that all students provide for themselves a "fireproof safe" for the storage of important papers and finances. - 14.
-4 Weapons and Explosives of any kind are not allowed on the campus of SFWBC, this includes a student's vehicle.
-This includes all types of fireworks and homemade devices which may erupt or explode. - a.
-Any student who has such weapon(s) must turn them in immediately.
-Failure to do so will result in expulsion from SFWBC and you will be reported to the proper authorities. - b.
-Any student who makes violent threats against the faculty, staff or student body will be immediately expelled from SFWBC and reported to the proper authorities.
-This includes any threat that the student would consider to be in jest. - c.
+Each dorm room is equipped with a microwave and compact fridge for snacks. - 21.
+3 All prescription medications must be stored in a secure, locked container.
+We also strongly recommend that all students provide for themselves a "fireproof safe" for the storage of important papers and finances. - 21.
+4 Weapons on campus: - a.
+North Carolina State General Statute: § 14-269.2.
+It is the responsibility of every student to abide by the statutes and laws governing all firearms. - b.
+Any student who makes violent threats against the faculty, staff or another student will be

+- immediately reported to the proper authorities and may be expelled from this institution.
+This includes any threat that may be considered to be in jest. - c.
 Any student who uses a weapon of any kind to threaten bodily harm will immediately be expelled from SFWBC and reported to the proper authorities.
-This includes any threat that the student would consider to be in jest.
+This includes any threat that the student may consider to be in jest.